gafusion/doc/html/src/rotation.rst

 Sonic rotation formalism
 ------------------------

-There is some confusion regarding the proper inputs to characterize rotation.
 The rigorous derivation of the gyrokinetic equations for sonic rotation was carried out by Sugama [Phys.
 Plasmas 5, 2560 (1998)].
 Sugama followed the underlying rotation formulation of Hinton and Wong [Phys.
 Fluids 28, 3082 (1985)], who showed that in an axisymmetric system the zeroth-order flow velocity is